Stupid1Fish/Stupid1Fish/README.md

 -->

-— —Know me through the following ways— —
+— —More info in the following— —

 🔭 Academic Pages: Stupid1Fish.github.io